mvolkmann/blog/src/python/python-compared-to-js.md

     return wrapper

-@log_return
+@log
 def add(n1, n2):
     return n1 + n2

-add(1, 2)
+add(1, 2) # DEBUG:root:add was passed (1, 2) and returned 3
-add(2, 3)
+add(2, 3) # DEBUG:root:add was passed (2, 3) and returned 5
 ```

 The builtin Python decorators include:

+- `@classmethod`
-- `@classmethod` - transforms a method into a class method
+  This transforms a method into a class method
   which receives a class object as its first parameter
-  and can use it to access class state
+  and can use it to access class state.
+- `@property`
-- `@property` - used to define getter, setter, and deleter methods
+  This defines getter, setter, and deleter methods
-  for a class instance property
+  for a class instance property.
+- `@staticmethod`
-- `@staticmethod` - transforms a method into a static method
+  This transforms a method into a static method
   which does not receive a class object as its first parameter
-  and cannot access class state; useful for utility functions
+  and cannot access class state.
+  It is useful for utility functions.

 For more information, see {% aTargetBlank
 "https://realpython.com/primer-on-python-decorators/#decorating-classes",